SugarF0x/sugarfox/README.md

 file with required variables of appropriate value

-Not all variables have to be present in `.env` - missing ones will set to _default value_ automatically
+Not all variables have to be present in `.env` - missing ones will be set to _default value_ automatically

 ## Commit syntax